 Satine is like “PFFT, OK, whatever” and Obi-Wan is like “LEAVE MY BOY ALONE”:

-At long last we hit some of the best lines in this arc and the series at large as Obi-Wan and Satine get into it AGAIN about pacifism because just hardcore making out in front of everyone would be slightly inappropriate:
+We then hit some of the best lines in this arc, and the series at large, as Obi-Wan and Satine get into it AGAIN about pacifism because just hardcore making out in front of everyone would be slightly inappropriate:

-With this, the crowd has decided it has HAD ENOUGH and they’re politely, yet obviously, told to shut the hell up and either drop it or take it to another room.
-All the while Anakin looks on at this hilarious and amazing spectacle doubtlessly conjuring up the many ways he’s going to cover this on that blog he totally does not run:
+With this, the crowd has finally decided it has decidedly HAD ENOUGH and Obi-Wan and Satine are politely, yet pointedly, told to shut the hell up and either drop it or take it to another room.
+All the while Anakin looks on at this hilarious and amazing spectacle, surely conjuring up the many ways he’s going to cover this on that blog he totally does not run:

 Recurring Theme: The Kenobi-Skywalker Walk-and-Talk

 After that hilarity is behind us, the boys are walking back to their room — a room which, I should note, is amazingly dark and depressing in spite of how fabulously decadent the rest of the ship is.
 I guess Satine got the memo that the Jedi are not allowed to sleep in anything remotely cheerful or bright or even totally furnished.

 Here Anakin prompts Obi-Wan, not for the last time, for more information about the exact nature of his relationship with Satine.
 As they walk, and more of the backstory comes out (namely, that they spent quite a long time together on an extended mission, and that yes, he was totally into her as More Than Just Friends,) Anakin’s initial Spidey senses are validated.
 Oooooh!
 I love that these two are having a high school gossip session in the hallway right now.